MicrosoftDocs/architecture-center/docs/vdc/networking-virtual-datacenter.md

 -   Implement shared or centralized security and access requirements across workloads.
 -   Mix Azure DevOps and centralized IT appropriately for a large enterprise.

-The key to unlock the advantages of a VDC is a centralized topology, hub and spokes, with a mix of Azure features:
+The key to unlock the advantages of the VDC is a centralized topology, hub and spokes, with a mix of Azure features:

 - [Azure Virtual Network][VNet].
 - [Network security groups (NSGs)][NSG].